 Yogitoes Practice Towel: $2

 We are conveniently located at the southeast corner of 2nd and C St. in San Rafael.
-We are on the second floor.

 Our student parking lot is located on C St., between 1st and 2nd.
 Look for the big blue sign.
 There’s also plenty of free, 2-hour street parking in the area, and if all else fails, park in the multi-level lot at 3rd & C St. We validate for an hour in that lot.

 Come to class on an empty stomach – but don’t starve yourself all day!
 You burn an insane amount of calories in class, so your body needs fuel to go!
 Most people find they need to allow 2 hours between eating and taking class.
 However, some people with high metabolism need to eat a little “something” (like a piece of fruit, yogurt, nuts, etc.) an hour or so before class.
-As you practice this yoga, your own innate wisdom will emerge and guide you as to what is right for you.
+As you train, your own innate wisdom will emerge and guide you as to what is right for you.

 Classes are 45, 60, 75 or 90 minutes.
 We suggest you select a class time when you can stay to practice the entire class.
-Practicing is like taking a prescription: if you change it, take something out, or stop early, it will not have the same effect.
+Training is like taking a prescription: if you change it, take something out, or stop early, it will not have the same effect.
 Even though you start to feel better, the medication is not fully effective until you finish the entire dose.
 Our classes work the same way!

 The class is a “meditation” and part of the practice is building your concentration, determination, and self control.
 You will be amazed at how quickly your body acclimates to the heat and your mind is strengthened and disciplined.
 But not if you keep leaving the room!